 - Be sure to measure your space correctly.
 Since these tiles come pre-fabricated, some can be cut to size, while others can't.
-It depends on the material it is made of.
+It depends on the material they are made of.

 - If you do not want to cut the tile or if it exceeds your wall, just add either a tall, decorative element or a tall, but thin, tree or plant.

 The wall of bottles installation is a fun and exciting display.
 Any repetitive pattern is an eye-catcher, most especially those that are not flat.
 By using bottles, these designs create a three-dimensional look while maintaining a clean and sleek style.